oroconnor/reverie/_posts/2020-12-29-pollutionrose.md

 ***dataframe*** The first argument is your dataset, which should be in the form of a dataframe.
 This is inputted as just the name of the dataframe, as shown in the above examples.

-***pollutant*** 'pollutant = "nox"' Pollutant specifys which series in your dataframe to use as the pollutant for the pollution rose.
+***pollutant*** 'pollutant = "nox"' Pollutant specifies which series in your dataframe to use as the pollutant for the pollution rose.

 ***key*** 'key = TRUE' You can switch this to false if you don't want the key.

 ***key.footer*** 'key.footer = pollutant' Default is that the label at the bottom of the key is the name of the footer.

-***key.position*** 'key.positoin = "right"' You could change this if you hated the key being on the right.
+***key.position*** 'key.position = "right"' You could change this if you hated the key being on the right.

 ***breaks*** 'breaks = 6' This specifies the number of bins that the pollutant is broken into.
 Adjust if you want more or less bins.